reactioncommerce/reaction-docs/public-docs/fixtures-images.md

 ---
 id: fixtures-images
-title: Tutorial: Upload images as data fixtures
+title: How To: Upload images as data fixtures
 ---

 ## Step 1: Make images available as static server assets

 Place your images in your application's `private` directory, e.g. like this: